cscribn/README-one-on-one-work/README.md

 ### Skip-Level Agenda

-* Tell me about your most recent career-building activity.
+* Tell me about what you've done lately for career-building.
 * Show/tell me what you're working on.
 * Give an update on your manager/lead.
 * What topics do you have?